Guides|March 10, 2026|5 min read

 WhenWorks

-WhenWorks is the easiest option if you want zero friction.
-No account required, no sign-up needed, just create a poll and share the link.
-It handles time zones automatically and works great on mobile.
-The interface is clean and modern — none of that clunky spreadsheet look some competitors still have.
+WhenWorks is the easiest option if you want low-friction group scheduling.
+Poll creators can start on the free plan, participants do not need accounts to vote, and the share link works cleanly on mobile.
+The interface is modern — none of that clunky spreadsheet look some competitors still have.

-The free version covers everything most teams need.
-You create a poll with your proposed times, share the link, and people click their availability.
-You get a clear visual of the best time.
+The free plan covers lightweight team scheduling with 10 polls per month.
+You create a poll with proposed times, share the link, and people click their availability.
+You get a clear visual of the best time, with Pro available when teams need unlimited polls.

 Best for: Teams that want simplicity and speed.
 If Doodle feels outdated and Calendly is overkill for group polls, WhenWorks hits the sweet spot.